ukhas/habitat/docs/configuration.rst

     couch_uri = http://username:password@server:port
     couch_db = database
     socket_file = /tmp/socket

+Command line flags override options specified in a configuration file.

 Once this information is obtained, habitat can load itself up and the remaining configuration is obtained from Couch documents.